 - More than 30% of consumers will leave a brand they love after just one bad experience.

 And, here are a few things you can do this year (if you’re not already) to deliver a great experience for your customers:

-- Add live chat to your website: Live chat gives your site visitors a way to get information they may not be able to find on your website quickly and when they need it.
+- Add live chat to your website: Live chat gives your site visitors a way to get the information they may not be able to find on your website quickly and when they need it.
 And, 63% of consumers say they’re more likely to return to a website that has live chat, so it’s a good one to have!

-- Use social media to your advantage: If you actively engage with your customers on your social sites like Facebook, Instagram, and Twitter, you can build an online community and increase brand loyalty.
+- Use social media to your advantage: If you actively engage with your customers on your social sites like Facebook, Instagram, and Twitter, you can build a brand community and increase brand loyalty.
 Try things like social-only promos, first looks, and behind-the-scenes posts.
 Social media is also a great place to share information about how your business gives back and supports the community, which is something consumers value.

 - Give your employees the tools they need to be successful: This can include training for how to answer the phone, how to handle customer complaints, and how to greet customers in your location.
 While the online aspect is important, the interactions customers have with your people is still key to delivering a great experience overall.

 Related: Get January social media ideas to start the year off right.